markerichanson/getdata-project/Tidy Data Set Code Book.md

  subjectId
  	Numeric
- 	Unique identify of subject for the observation
+ 	Unique identify of subject for the observation Between 1 and 30.

  activity
  	String
- 	Text identifier of the activity for the observation
+ 	Text identifier of the activity for the observation One of "LAYING","SITTING","STANDING","WALKING","WALKING_DOWNSTAIRS","WALKING_UPSTAIRS"

+The remaining columns represent the average means and standard deviations across a given subjectId for all intances of the named activity.
+Where measurements are spatial, X, Y, and Z coordinates are listed seprately (with suffixes denoting the different coordinates). "mean" in the column name indicates the value is an average mean. "std" in the column name indicates the value is an average standard deviation.

  tBodyAcc.mean.X
  	Numeric